j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 <img width="1679" height="607" alt="Q10_04_what_review_dll_is_doing" src="https://github.com/user-attachments/assets/f33a02fa-a764-4721-9ba3-de9d523e5a40" />

 > DLL execution

 ### 2. Follow-on Payload Deployment and Early Injection

-Once `review.dll` executed, the next question was what persistent payload the attacker add on to the host.

-To identify newly created files after the DLL execution window, file creation events on the workstation were reviewed.
+Once `review.dll` executed, the next question was what the attacker added to the host to continue operating.
+To answer that, I narrowed the view to file creation events on the workstation shortly after the DLL ran.

 ```kusto
 EmberForgeX_CL